Getting to Tulemar Transportation

 Private Van & Driver

 With the new highway, the drive from San José to Manuel Antonio is roughly 3 hours.
-We can arrange a private van with a driver for about $170-$220 per trip (plus 13% Value Added Tax (VAT), depending on the number of passengers.
+We can arrange a private van with a driver starting at $180 per trip (plus 13% Value Added Tax (VAT), depending on the number of passengers.
 It’s a great ride; much easier and safer than driving yourself.
 We can also arrange private van trips to other destinations like Arenal or the Osa Peninsula.

 Shared Shuttles & Buses